Climate master class with David Siegel

 Summary

 What drives earth’s climate?
 What role does the sun play?
 What influence do humans have?
 What will the climate of the future be?
-This 12-week class will take students through an in-depth exploration of the earth’s climate systems, learning what we know and what we don’t know about climate.
-Instructor David Siegel will help you understand what’s really going on at a high level, and with as much detail as you want to learn.
+This ongoing class will take students through an in-depth exploration of the earth’s climate systems, learning what we know and what we don’t know about climate.
+Classes are pre-recorded videos with a live presentation each week on Wednesdays (UK) and Thursdays (US).
+We will have guests, student presentations, question/answer sessions, climate news, and community events.

 Who this is for